 Surgery for sciatica is sometimes necessary if medications, chiropractic, and physical therapy are not working to relieve sciatica symptoms, but don’t worry.
-Individuals sometimes have sciatica that just does not respond to conservative treatment can find relief through surgical procedures.
+Individuals who sometimes have sciatica that just does not respond to conservative treatment can find relief through surgical procedures.

 Questions begin to pop up, as to which procedure makes the most sense, what will the experience be like, and how long will it be until you can get back to a normal, pain-free life?

 Sciatica is pain that runs down the longest nerve in the body, known as the sciatic nerve.
-Pain starts in the lower back and spreads down one leg, into the calf and possibly the foot.
+Pain starts in the lower back and spreads down one leg, into the calf, and possibly the foot.
 It is rare but sciatica can occur in both legs.
 The pain is mild to severe and feels worse when sneezing, coughing, bending, and standing/sitting in certain positions.
-The pain is often accompanied by numbness, tingling, or weakness in affected legs.
+The pain is often accompanied by numbness, tingling, or weakness in the affected legs.

-Sciatica a set of symptoms caused by other medical problems like an injury, tumor, or the most common cause around 90% of the time is a herniated disc in the lower back.
+Sciatica is a set of symptoms caused by other medical problems like an injury, tumor, or the most common cause around 90% of the time is a herniated disc in the lower back.
 The soft-gel center of the disc pushes through the tough exterior, where it can pinch or press on the sciatic nerve causing pain.

 Research shows that sciatica affects 1% to 5% of the population, and around 40% will experience sciatica at some point in their life.
 Men between the ages of 30 and 50 have a higher risk along with smokers, individuals that sit for a long time, and those that perform physically strenuous work.
 Doctors and chiropractors can diagnose cases of sciatica with a medical history and physical exam.
 Diagnostic imaging can also be used in some cases.